 - Active in providing community service

-Dr. Emily Yeager is a current PGY1 resident at Valley Pharmacy, an outpatient pharmacy located in Winchester Medical Center.
-She received a Bachelor of Arts degree in biochemistry from Hood College in 2014 and her Doctor of Pharmacy degree from Shenandoah University in 2018.
-Her professional interests include academia, chronic disease state management, transitions of care, diabetes, and reproductive health.
-She is involved in Kappa Epsilon professional pharmacy fraternity and the American College of Clinical Pharmacy.
-In her free time, Dr. Yeager enjoys reading, gardening, spending time with family and friends, and hanging out with her cat, Eevee.
+Dr. Carrie Anderson is a PGY1 Community Pharmacy Resident at Valley Pharmacy, the outpatient pharmacy in Winchester Medical Center.
+She obtained her Doctor of Pharmacy degree from East Tennessee State University College of Pharmacy.
+Her professional interests include ambulatory care, transitions of care and innovative community pharmacy initiatives.
+Dr. Anderson is involved in Phi Delta Chi professional pharmacy fraternity and the Virginia Society of Health-System Pharmacists.
+In her free time, Dr. Anderson enjoys being outside, watching Netflix documentaries and spending time with her fiance and family.

 Residency Program Director: